Protecting Social Security, Medicare, Medicaid: The Keys to the 2024 Election

 The father of US neoliberalism

-The scandals, Russian collusion investigation, self-dealing financial transactions, mismanagement, insults to women and people of color, are all trademarks of the Trump administration as they inflame sections of the electorate.
+The scandals, Russian collusion investigation, self-dealing financial transactions, mismanagement, insults to women, attacks on abortion rights, and people of color are all trademarks of any possible Donald Trump administration as they continue to inflame the electorate.

-But, the one thing that crosses all social-economic and political boundaries is a 83-year-old benefit that is now under attack by the Republicans and has never failed to deliver on its promise: Social Security.
+But, the one thing that crosses all social-economic and political boundaries is an 89-year-old benefit that is now under attack by the Republicans and has never failed to deliver on its promise: Social Security.

-The indisputable thing about Social Security is that is a paid-in benefit, meaning people pay into this economic common pool and then at retirement or if they become disabled, can withdraw a percentage of their own contributions over time.
-The system works democratically because people are taking out what they contributed over time.
-Even better, and while it is rarely discussed, the administration of this retirement income benefit is done by federal workers at a cost that is well beneath anything in size and scope that can be administered by the private sector.
+The indisputable thing about Social Security is that it is a paid-in benefit, meaning people pay into this economic shared pool and then, at retirement or if they become disabled, can withdraw a percentage of their contributions over time.
+The system works democratically because people take out what they contributed over time.
+Even better, and while it is rarely discussed, the administration of this retirement income benefit is done by federal workers at a cost that is well beneath anything in size and scope that the private sector can administer.

 This is why we do not see one financial services firm running ads that encourage elected officials to protect this essential retirement benefit, even though every financial professional knows that without Social Security millions would be pushed into poverty in their old age.

-So with all this, it is astounding that the Republicans in 2018 have again re-launched their attacks on Social Security benefits, calling them “entitlements,” as a way of diverting attention from the grossly inequitable $1.5 trillion (yes, trillion) tax benefits disproportionately directed towards the top 1% of the richest people in the nation.
+So with all this, it is astounding that the Republicans in 2018 have again re-launched their attacks on Social Security benefits, calling them “entitlements” as a way of diverting attention from the grossly inequitable $1.5 trillion (yes, trillion) tax benefits disproportionately directed towards the top 1% of the wealthiest people in the nation.

 The Old Smear Campaign Against Social Security

-According to Republican Senate Leader Mitch McConnell said entitlement programs (that he expanded to include Social Security, Medicare and Medicaid) have to be reduced in order to balance a budget that went into the red to finance the tax cuts for the wealthy.
+Republican Senate Leader Mitch McConnell said entitlement programs (which he expanded to include Social Security, Medicare, and Medicaid) must be reduced to balance a budget that went into the red to finance the tax cuts for the wealthy.

 Even Ronald Reagan, the neo-conservative who was once a Roosevelt Democrat and saw the ravages of the Great Depression and who later wanted to privatize many federal programs, said in 1994: “Social Security, let’s lay it to rest once and for all, has nothing to do with the deficit.
-It’s totally funded by the payroll tax levied on employer and employee.
-If you reduce the outgo of Social Security that money should not go into the general fund, that money should go into the general fund or reduce the deficit.
+It’s funded by the payroll tax levied on employers and employees.
+If you reduce the outgo of Social Security, that money should not go into the general fund; that money should go into the general fund or reduce the deficit.
 It would go into the Social Security Trust Fund.
-So Social Security has nothing to with balancing a budget or lowering the deficit.”
+So Social Security has nothing to balancing a budget or lowering the deficit.”

 (Video of Ronald Reagan on Social Security)

-So given the long history of post-Reagan Republican attempts to privatize or reduce Social Security, it’s boggling that Democrats have not leaped on this cross-political issue as a means of building support for Social Security, Medicare and Medicaid.
-Even the most rabid Tea Party members say they hate the government, but don’t want their Social Security or Medicare benefits cut by one cent.
+Given the long history of post-Reagan Republican attempts to privatize or reduce Social Security, it’s boggling that Democrats have not leaped on this cross-political issue to build support for Social Security, Medicare, and Medicaid.
+Even the most rabid Tea Party members say they hate the government but don’t want their Social Security or Medicare benefits cut by one cent.

 So where are the Dems and the Democratic National Committee (DNC) on this issue?